FDio/csit/docs/report/introduction/test_environment_sut_conf_2.rst

     $     done
     $ done

-More information about Linux CFS can be found in: `Sched manual pages
+More information about Linux CFS can be found in `Sched manual pages
 <http://man7.org/linux/man-pages/man7/sched.7.html>`_.